Symmetric properties and two variants of shuffle-cubes: Abstract

 \section{Abstract}

 Li et al. in [Inf.
 Process.
 Lett.
 77 (2001) 35--41] proposed the shuffle cube $SQ_{n}$ as an attractive interconnection network topology for massive parallel and distributed systems.
-By far, symmetric properties of the shuffle cube remains unknown.
+Symmetric property, including vertex-transitivity and edge-transitivity, are the most desirable property for networks since their routing algorithms are universal for each vertex.
+By far, vertex-transitivity and edge-transitivity of the shuffle cube remain unknown.
 In this paper, we show that $SQ_{n}$ is not vertex-transitive for all $n>2$, which is not an appealing property in interconnection networks.
 To overcome this limitation, two novel vertex-transitive variants of the shuffle-cube, namely simplified shuffle-cube $SSQ_{n}$ and balanced shuffle cube $BSQ_{n}$ are introduced.
 Then, routing algorithms of $SSQ_{n}$ and $BSQ_{n}$ for all $n>2$ are given respectively.
 Furthermore, we show that both $SSQ_{n}$ and $BSQ_{n}$ possess Hamiltonian cycle embedding for all $n>2$.
 Finally, as a by-product, we mend a flaw in the Property 3 in [IEEE Trans.
 Comput.
 46 (1997) 484--490].

 0.1 in

 \textbf{Key words:} Interconnection network; Shuffle-cube; Vertex-transitive; Simplified shuffle-cube; Balanced shuffle-cube

 \textbf{Mathematics Subject Classification:} 05C60, 68R10